-These 11 rules are designed to help you help the rest of the family successfully complete weekly houseclening chores in a positive environment.
+These 11 housecleaning rules are designed to help you have a clean home each week with help from the rest of the family in a positive environment.

 If you have so many rules - about when chores get done, how well they are done, how much time must be spent to complete a chore - you'll do more to defeat a child's natural inclination to want to want to please her parent than encourage it.

 If your standards are too high for a 6-year-old, she'll never feel the satisfaction of a job well-done (at least considering her age.)

 And she's much more likely to be obstinate the next time chores are required of her.

 As the time-honored saying goes, it isn't what you say, it's what you do that will stick with your kids.